-- a) Powder-actuated tools shall meet ANSI A10.3 or have a California approved number.
+- a.
+Powder-actuated tools shall meet ANSI/ASSE A10.3 (latest edition).

-- b) Only trained workers holding a valid operator's card can use a powder-actuated tool.
+- b.
+Only trained workers holding a valid operator's card can use a powder-actuated tool.

-- c) Containers shall be lockable and bear the label, "POWDER-ACTUATED TOOL" on the outside.
+- c.
+Containers shall be lockable and bear the label "POWDER-ACTUATED TOOL" on the outside.
 The container shall be kept under lock and key storage.

-- d) The tool shall not be used:
+- d.
+The tool shall not be used:

-- in an explosive environment
+- (1) In an explosive environment

-- on hard or brittle material
+- (2) On hard or brittle material

-- on unbacked, thin, soft material
+- (3) On unbacked, thin, soft material

-- within 1/2 inch of the edge of steel
+- (4) Within 1/2 inch of the edge of steel

-- within 3 inches of the edge of masonry
+- (5) Within 3 inches of the edge of masonry

-- on thin concrete
+- (6) On thin concrete

-- on spalled areas
+- (7) On spalled areas

-- on existing holes
+- (8) On existing holes

-- e) Eye protection shall be worn by operators and assistants.
+- e.
+Eye protection shall be worn by operators and assistants.

-- f) The tool shall be inspected prior to use.
+- f.
+The tool shall be inspected prior to use.
 Defective tools shall not be used.

-- g) Tools shall not be loaded until ready for use.
+- g.
+Tools shall not be loaded until ready for use.
 Tools shall be unloaded if work is interrupted.

-- h) Upon misfire, the tool shall be held in place for 30 seconds. - i) Warning signs bearing the words "POWDER-ACTUATED TOOLS IN USE," shall be conspicuously posted within 50 feet of use.
+- h.
+Upon misfire, the tool shall be held in place for 30 seconds.

+- i.
+Warning signs bearing the words "POWDER-ACTUATED TOOLS IN USE" shall be conspicuously posted within 50 feet.